webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 %

-- **Cloud Models**:
+- **Cloud Models**: collectively define the different ways organizations can use cloud resources.
 - **Infrastructure as a Service (IaaS)**: Cloud service providing virtualized computing resources over the internet.
+You design it all.
 - **Platform as a Service (PaaS)**: Cloud service offering a platform for developing, running, and managing applications without worrying about infrastructure.
+You bring your code.
 - **Software as a Service (SaaS)**: Cloud service delivering software applications over the internet, often on a subscription basis.
+You bring your data.
 - **Anything as a Service (XaaS)**: An extension of cloud services beyond the core IaaS, PaaS, and SaaS models.
 - **Public Cloud**: Cloud services provided by third-party vendors to the general public.
+AWS, Google Cloud, Microsoft Azure...
 - **Community Cloud**: Cloud services shared by a specific group or community with common interests.
 - **Private Cloud**: Cloud infrastructure dedicated to a single organization.
 - **Hybrid Cloud**: A mix of public and private cloud services to meet specific requirements.